 Masters of Arts in Economics with a Specialization in Public Utility Policy and Regulation: Offered through the Economics, Applied Statistics & International Business Department.

 NMSU is the only university in the country that has both a NARUC-sanctioned industry training institute as well as a graduate degree program specific to public utilities regulation.
-The input the CPU receives from individuals who are currently “in the trenches” allows the Masters Program to be continually updated to reflect real world conditions and applications.
+The input the CPU receives from individuals currently “in the trenches” allows this program to be continually updated to reflect real world conditions and applications.

-The CPU’s Advisory Council, which is comprised of regulatory utility commissioners and utility directors, gives valuable input into the content of the CPU programs.
-This advisory council also serves as a conduit for procuring permanent employment for NMSU graduates with a MA in economics and a specialization in public utility regulation.
-In the end, this produces a graduate from the Masters Program with the up-front skills needed to make an immediate contribution to the employer.
-Over 150 graduates from this program are currently working in well-paid professional positions within the utility industries and federal and state regulatory agencies.
+The CPU’s Advisory Council, comprised of regulatory utility commissioners and utility directors, gives valuable input into the content of CPU programs.
+The council also serves as a conduit for procuring permanent employment for NMSU graduates with a MA in economics and a specialization in public utility regulation.
+In the end, this produces a graduate up-front skills needed to make an immediate contribution to the employer.
+Over 150 graduates are working in well-paid professional positions within the utility industries and federal and state regulatory agencies.
 The vast majority of these graduates are native New Mexicans.

 New Mexico State University